Introduction

 Regulations like GDPR, PSD2, HIPAA, and CCPA demand secure identity proofing and ongoing protection.
 Biometric data security measures—like encryption, local storage, and explicit consent—ensure compliance.
 Biometrics provide strong identity assurance, helping organizations meet regulatory requirements for authentication, eKYC, and fraud prevention workflows.

-Challenges and Risks of Biometric Security
+Challenges and Limitations of Biometric Security

 -